 - We encourage applicants of all ages, races, ethnicities, national origins, gender identities, sexual orientations, disabilities, cultures, religions, citizenship types, marital statuses, job classifications, veteran status types, income, and socioeconomic status types.

 - For those seeking funds for graduate students, please encourage your students to apply for a Graduate Research Fellowship.
 Graduate traineeships are not available.

 Find more grants like this

-Find more grants like the California Sea Grant College Program: Standard Core Award by joining Instrumentl.
+Find more grants like the California Sea Grant College Program: Call for Proposals 2020 by joining Instrumentl.